ODUK3/netflix-clone/README.md

 # netflix-clone
-This is a netfli clone
+This is a Netflix clone
 created by : Omondi David

 33davidochieng@gmail.com